-• Begin immediately after surgery - use a large bag of ice every 2 hours for 20 minutes daily until the first post-operative appointment.
+• Begin immediately after surgery; use a large bag of ice every 2 hours for 20 minutes daily until the first post operative appointment.

-Exercises:
+EXERCISES:

-• You may perform gentle range of motion exercises that include elbow flexion/extension, shoulder pendulums (see picture).
-Perform these as tolerated.
+- You may perform gentle range of motion exercises that include elbow flexion/extension, shoulder pendulums (see picture), wall crawls/walk-ups(see picture).
+Perform these as tolerated. - IT IS IMPORTANT to move the shoulder early in the post-operative period to prevent stiffness.

-Emergencies: (call the office at (518) 453-9088 for the following)
+EMERGENCIES (CALL THE OFFICE (518)453-9088 FOR THE FOLLOWING)

-- Painful uncontrolled swelling or numbness. - Fever or chills (fever over 101°F; it is common to have a low-grade fever for the first two days following surgery). - Redness around incisions or color change in extremity. - Continuous drainage or bleeding from incision site. - Difficulty breathing or excessive nausea/vomiting.
+- Painful uncontrolled swelling or numbness - Fever or chills (Fever over 101°F, it is common to have low grade fever for the first two days following surgery). - Redness around incisions or color change in extremity. - Continuous drainage or bleeding from incision site. - Difficulty breathing or excessive nausea/vomiting.

-\If you have an emergency after hours or on the weekend, please contact the office at (518) 453-9088 and you will be connected to our page service, which will page one of our on-call providers.
+If you have an emergency after office hours or on the weekend, contact the office at (518)453-9088 and you will be connected to our page service, which will page one of our on-call providers.

-\If you require immediate attention, proceed to the nearest Emergency Room.
+If you require immediate attention, proceed to the nearest Emergency Room.